June 24, 2002

 Re: Application of Municipal Budget Law of 1982

-MTAS was asked whether the Municipal Budget Law of 1982 applies to a city.
+You asked whether the Municipal Budget Law of 1982 (Tennessee Code Annotated, § 6-56-201, et seq.) applies to your City.
+In my opinion, it does.

 T.C.A. § 6-56-202, which is part of this law, provides that:

 The provisions of this part apply to any municipality that does not have budget provisions, at least as detailed as provided by § 6-56-203(1) and (3), contained in its charter.